Discover the Beauty and Diversity of Mexican Folk Art

 Lacquer Work from Michoacan and Guerrero.

-Metalwork particularly silver from Taxco Guerrero.
+Metalwork, particularly silver, from Taxco Guerrero.

 Blown Glass from Puebla, where the first factory was established by the Spaniards in 1542.
 Mexico City and Jalisco also have a long tradition of producing blown glass.